Quasi-Discrete Time Crystals in the quasiperiodically driven Lipkin-Meshkov-Glick model: Abstract

 \section{Abstract}

-A discrete time crystal is a remarkable non-equilibrium phase of matter characterized by persistent sub-harmonic response to a periodic drive.
-Motivated by the question of whether such time-crystalline order can persist when the drive becomes aperiodic, we investigate the dynamics of a Lipkin-Meshkov-Glick model under quasiperiodic kicking.
-Intriguingly, this infinite-range-interacting spin chain can exhibit long-lived periodic oscillations when the kicking amplitudes are drawn from the Thue-Morse sequence (TMS).
-We dub this phase a ``self-ordered time crystal" (SOTC), and demonstrate that our model hosts at least two qualitatively distinct prethermal SOTC phases.
-These SOTCs are robust to various perturbations, and they originate from the interplay of long-range interactions and the recursive structure of the TMS.
-Our results suggest that quasiperiodic driving protocols can provide a promising route for realizing novel non-equilibrium phases of matter in long-range interacting systems.
+A discrete time crystal (DTC) is a remarkable non-equilibrium phase of matter characterized by the persistent sub-harmonic oscillations of physical observables in periodically driven many-body systems.
+Motivated by the question of whether such a temporal periodic order can persist when the drive becomes aperiodic, we investigate the dynamics of a Lipkin-Meshkov-Glick model under quasiperiodic Thue-Morse (TM) driving.
+Intriguingly, this infinite-range-interacting spin system can host ``quasi- discrete time crystal" (quasi-DTC) phases characterized by periodic oscillations of the magnetization.
+We demonstrate that our model can host the quasi-DTC analog of both period-doubling DTCs as well as higher-order DTCs.
+These quasi-DTCs are robust to various perturbations, and they originate from the interplay of ``all-to-all" interactions and the recursive structure of the TM sequence.
+Our results suggest that quasi-periodic driving protocols can provide a promising route for realizing novel non-equilibrium phases of matter in long-range interacting systems.